From robust tests to Bayes-like posterior distributions

 Closer to our approach are the aggregation methods and PAC-Bayesian techniques that have been popularized by Olivier Catoni in statistical learning (see Catoni~\citeyearpar{Catoni04}).
 This approach has mainly been applied for the purpose of empirical risk minimization and statistical learning (see for example Alquier~\citeyearpar{MR2483458}).
 Our aim is to extend these techniques toward a versatile tool that can solve our Bayes-like estimation problem for various loss functions simultaneously.

-The problem of designing a good estimator of $P\et$ for a given loss function $\ell$ was solved in the frequentist paradigm in Baraud~\citeyearpar{BY-TEST}.
-There, the author provides a general framework that enables one to deal with various loss functions of interest among which the total variation, 1-Wasserstein, Hellinger, and $\L_{j}$-losses among others.
+The problem of designing a good estimator of $P\et$ for a given loss function $\ell$ was tackled in the frequentist paradigm in Baraud~\citeyearpar{BY-TEST}.
+There, the author provides a general framework that enables one to deal with various loss functions of interest, among which the total variation, 1-Wasserstein, Hellinger, and $\L_{j}$-losses among others.
 His approach relies on the construction of a suitable family of robust tests and lies in the line of the former work of Le Cam~\citeyearpar{MR0334381}, Birg\'e~\citeyearpar{MR722129} and Birg\'e~\citeyearpar{MR2219712}.
 The aim of the present paper is to transpose this theory from the frequentist to the Bayesian paradigm.
-More precisely, we show how to build a posterior distribution that possesses the property to concentrate it mass around the true distribution for the chosen loss function $\ell$.
-If $\ell $ is the Kullback-Leibler divergence, our construction recovers the classical Bayes posterior distribution even though this is not the choice we would recommend for the reasons we have explained before.
+If $\ell $ is the Kullback--Leibler divergence, our construction recovers the classical Bayes posterior distribution even though this is not the choice we would recommend for the reasons we have explained before.